Executive & Leadership Coaching

 The first step to hiring a coach is to identify the type of coach that you need.
 People often classify all coaches in a single category; however, each type of coach is trained in and focuses on a specific area.
 Although there are almost always varying degrees of overlap, coaching at work usually has a different focus and priorities from general life coaching, which is different from coaching to address a specific difficulty or problem area.
 Below are some of the common coaching areas today:

-ImpaQ Solutions specializes in Executive and Leadership Coaching, and Business Coaching and Advising.
+ImpaQ Solutions specializes in individual and team Executive and Leadership Coaching.

 Below are steps to help you through the process of selecting a coach for you or your company.